The Info You’re After

 How long will this take to complete?

 If your diligent, not much longer than a typical Discovery 2 engine swap.
 We've found that it is easier to put an LS engine into a Discovery than a Rover V8 once the wiring is completed.
+We typically estimate 35-40 hours for a shop with experience with the kit.

 Will the stock transmission handle the power?